 The Tennessee Consolidated Retirement Systems (TCRS) advises that it can take approximately 60-90 days on average to process a pension application.
 Benefits Administration cannot process an Application to Continue Insurance at Retirement until the retiree is in an approved status as an active retiree with TCRS.
 There are situations that arise where the members insurance coverage as an active employee has already terminated but the TCRS pension application has not been approved yet.
 This results in Benefits Administration having to pend the Application to Continue Insurance at Retirement until TCRS has approved the member as an active retiree.

-When a member’s active insurance coverage has been terminated, they have two options while waiting for their pension to be approved should they express concern regarding the status of their insurance coverage.
+When a member’s active insurance coverage has been terminated, if they member expresses concern regarding the status of their insurance coverage, they have two options while waiting for their pension to be approved by TCRS.

 - The member may enroll in COBRA while waiting for their TCRS pension to be approved.
 When an employee has separated employment and their active insurance terminates for a reason other than Gross Misconduct, they are offered the opportunity to continue coverage under the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
 COBRA is a federal law that allows eligible employees and/or dependents (spouse and children) who are losing their health, dental or vision benefits to continue coverage in certain circumstances where coverage might otherwise end.